top of page

 All practitioners work with similar guiding values and have similar training, but they will also go on to specialize in different areas and pursue particular interests and methods of practicing.

-Counselling can be useful for individuals, couples, families and groups, and for a wide range of issues, such as mild depression, identity questioning, relationship change and grieving through to significant trauma and mental illness.
+Counselling can be useful for individuals, couples, families and groups, and for a wide range of issues, such as mild depression, identity questioning, relationship change and grieving, through to significant trauma and chronic and acute mental and physical illness.
 While people seeking counselling are sometimes triaged by services to ensure anyone at risk is seen as soon as possible, there is no hierarchy to our issues.
 In the counselling room, what you bring is always valid and important, and not considered in relation to anyone else.

 In counselling you can expect to be heard, respected and accepted, in whatever you bring to therapy.
 Your counsellor may sometimes offer supportive challenge, as you explore ideas as part of your work.
 Your counsellor will usually start by introducing themselves and explaining a little bit about their background.
 They will also go over what you can expect from each other and the work, as well as any practical issues like fees, payment, cancellations, contact and confidentiality.
 This forms the basis for a therapeutic contract and may be verbal or written.
 This exists to provide a safe framework for the counselling, so the focus in sessions can be on whatever you bring.